anhthi-ieig/aws-docs/11. Security, Identity, & Compliance/AWS Key Management Service - KMS.md

 - AWS KMS is `a managed service` that enables you to easily `create and control the keys used for cryptographic operations`

-- The service `provides a highly available key generation, storage, management, and auditing solution` for you to encrypt or digitally sign data within your own applications or control the encryption of data across AWS services.
+- AWS KMS `provides a highly available key generation, storage, management, and auditing solution` for you to encrypt or digitally sign data within your own applications or control the encryption of data across AWS services

+- `AWS manages the encryption key for us`